Department of the Army, DoD.

 Subpart E—Driving Records and the Traffic Point System

-Each Service and DLA will use its own form to record vehicle traffic accidents, moving violations, suspension or revocation actions, and traffic point assessments involving military and DOD civilian personnel, their family members, and other personnel operating motor vehicles on a military installation.
-Army installations will use DA Form 3626 (Vehicle Registration/Driver Record) for this purpose.
-Table 5-1 prescribes mandatory minimum or maximum suspension or revocation periods.
+Army installations will use DA Form 3626 (Vehicle Registration/Driver Record) to record vehicle traffic accidents, moving violations, suspension or revocation actions, and traffic point assessments involving military and DOD civilian personnel, their family members, and other personnel operating motor vehicles on a military installation.
+Other Services and DLA will use their service equivalent form for this purpose.
+Table 1 to part 634 prescribes mandatory minimum or maximum suspension or revocation periods.
 Traffic points are not assessed for suspension or revocation actions.

 Assessment 1: Two-year revocation is mandatory on determination of facts by installation commander.
-(For Army, 5-year revocation is mandatory.)
+(For Army, a five-year revocation is mandatory.)

 Violation: Driving while driver's license or installation driving privileges are under suspension or revocation.